 Scope creep rarely materializes out of thin air, but identifying it early on is key.
 Why?
 Because it can delay a release or, even worse, it can introduce unnecessary code and risk to software.

-So how does the Jira Agile team identify scope creep?
-Development manager Michael Tokar says that during a sprint – the Jira Agile team works in two-week sprints – his team loves AtlasBoards, gadgets, and burndown charts.
-He has AtlasBoards set up on TV’s around his team with the Sprint Health widget front and center.
+Development manager Michael Tokar says that during a sprint – the Jira Agile team works in two-week sprints – his team likes to visualize their work by using AtlasBoards, gadgets, and burndown charts.
+He has AtlasBoards set up on TVs around his team with the Sprint Health widget front and center.
 The Sprint Health widget shows bars that simply SUM(Estimates) groupings of status/columns.
 He has his widget set up with a condensed view to show a progress bar with time elapsed and scope completed.
 This means that scope change is visible for Michael and the entire team during a sprint.

 Michael also recommends setting up the Agile Sprint Health Gadget and the Agile Sprint Burndown Gadget on your Jira dashboard.
 For those not familiar, burndown charts depict the actual versus estimated amount of work to be done in a sprint.
 This graph helps a development manager like Michael see how his team delivers work during a sprint and the likelihood of reaching the sprint goal.
 When the burndown doesn’t follow the guideline, it’s a strong indication that something has gone awry, and scope creep is a likely culprit.
 Since all Jira Agile reports show data in real-time, Michael is able to see blips on a graph or percentage changes without having to do much digging.